 But you can program it with Python if you prefer.

-The extension is available on the Pimoroni website directly (I didn’t find it on Amazon), so you’ll have to do a bit of research to get one currently :/.
+The extension is no longer available on the Pimoroni website (and I didn’t find it on Amazon), so you’ll have to do a bit of research to get one currently :/.

 Pimoroni Enviro pHat

 This one is again a Pimoroni extension (they are active in the HAT market for Raspberry Pi and produce good hardware components).

 The Enviro pHat is for the Raspberry Pi Zero and you need to solder it to the GPIO pins before using it, so maybe it’s not the first one to try in this list.